OpenSlides/openslides-docker-compose/README.md

 A script to export data from legacy instances is provided in the legacy branch.

 To import the exported legacy data, use `./contrib/legacy-import.sh`.

+## Requirements

+Building the client image requires a significant amount of RAM, probably at least 8GB.